package-operator/package-operator.github.io/content/en/docs/getting_started/architecture.md

 ## Loading Package Images
 A package is a single artifact that contains all manifests, configuration, and metadata needed to run an application or operator.
-This single artifact takes the form of a non runnable container images.
+This single artifact takes the form of a non-runnable container image.
 This image is supplied to Package Operator in a `Package` or `ClusterPackage` object.

 When Package Operator reconciles a `Package` object, it needs to access the content of the package image.